-One of 2018’s most unlikely trends was the irony-fuelled rise of everyone’s favorite/least favorite foam clog.
+The irony-fuelled rise of everyone’s favorite/least favorite foam clog started as one of 2018’s most unlikely trends and now — nearly three years on — shows not signs of slowing down.
 Initially developed as a boat shoe — Crocs were first unveiled at the 2002 Fort Lauderdale Boat Show, history fans — Crocs have become a practical staple in households and professions, but not necessarily one loved for its aesthetics.

 Crocs are most often seen on the feet of chefs, nurses, and others who work on their feet for hours.
 At times the brand has been a victim of its own success, with its EVA molded clogs being so hardy that a single pair will last a lifetime — a world away from the built-in obsolescence of tech or seasonal shifts of fashion.
 But that has never slowed Crocs down.
 The shoes' wipe-clean, non-slip build made them a go-to for kitchen workers everywhere, even leading to a culinary-specific line.